totten/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 ## Quick Start

-* On the desktop, open the "bknix-dfl" terminal
+* On the desktop, open the "bknix-dfl" terminal.
+It will have multiple tabs.
 * In tab #1, launch servers (Apache, PHP, MySQL, etc)
    * Enter the command `loco run`.
    * Observe the final summary has a list of running services.